x-square/analytics/23-12-data-analytics.md

 ![Examples of SMART questions](https://github.com/x-square/visual-resources/blob/main/smart-questions.png?raw=true)

+### Data trials and triumphs

+#### Coke launch failure

+In 1985, New Coke was launched, replacing the classic Coke formula.
+The company had done taste tests with 200,000 people and found that test subjects preferred the taste of New Coke over Pepsi, which had become a tough competitor.
+Based on this data alone, classic Coke was taken off the market and replaced with New Coke.
+This was seen as the solution to take back the market share that had been lost to Pepsi.

+But as it turns out, New Coke was a massive flop and the company ended up losing tens of millions of dollars.
+How could this have happened with data that seemed correct?
+It is because the data wasn't complete, which made it inaccurate.
+The data didn't consider how customers would feel about New Coke replacing classic Coke.
+The company's decision to retire classic Coke was a data-driven decision based on incomplete data.

+#### Mars orbiter loss

+In 1999, NASA lost the \$125 million Mars Climate Orbiter, even though it had good data.
+The spacecraft burned to pieces because of poor collaboration and communication.
+The Orbiter's navigation team was using the SI or metric system (newtons) for their force calculations, but the engineers who built the spacecraft used the English Engineering Units system (pounds) for force calculations.

+No one realized a problem even existed until the Orbiter burst into flames in the Martian atmosphere.
+Later, a NASA review board investigating the root cause of the problem figured out that the issue was isolated to the software that controlled the thrusters.
+One program calculated the thrusters' force in pounds; another program looking at the data assumed it was in newtons.
+The software controllers were making data-driven decisions to adjust the thrust based on 100% accurate data, but these decisions were wrong because of inaccurate assumptions when interpreting it.
+A conversion of the data from one system of measurement to the other could have prevented the loss.
+Note that the data-informed approach can be considered in this case.

+> [!tip]
+> -   **Data-inspired** approach (subjective) involves drawing inspiration and insights from data but doesn't necessarily dictate decisions.
+It acknowledges that data can provide valuable perspectives and ideas, serving as a source of inspiration for further exploration or consideration.
+> -   **Data-informed** approach (inter-subjective) plays a more significant role in decision-making.
+Decisions are influenced by data, which is used to guide and support the decision-making process.
+However, other factors, such as experience or intuition, may still be taken into account.
+> -   **Data-driven** approach (objective) places data at the forefront of decision-making.
+Decisions are primarily based on the analysis and interpretation of data.
+This approach emphasizes using data to measure outcomes, predict trends, and guide strategic choices.
+It often involves relying heavily on quantitative evidence to inform decisions.

 ### Qualitative and quantitative data in business

+Qualitative data

+:   Subjective or explanatory measures of qualities and characteristics

+Quantitative data

+:   Specific and objective measures of numerical facts

 We can take a closer look at the data types and data collection tools.
 Imagine that you are a data analyst for a chain of movie theaters.
 Your manager wants you to track trends in: